PlatONnetwork/docs/docs/WASM智能合约开发.md

 should be including an instance of the base class as a member instead.

 Do not overuse implementation inheritance.
 Composition is often more appropriate.
-Try to restrict use of inheritance to the "is-a" case: Bar subclasses Foo if it can reasonably be said that Bar "is a kind of" Foo.
+Try to restrict the use of inheritance to the "is-a" case: Bar subclasses Foo if it can reasonably be said that Bar "is a kind of" Foo.